Boogy83/HTML-and-CSS/readme.md

 # HTML and CSS tasks from SoftUni

-In this repo you can find all tasks and projects, which I have made in the course of HTML and CSS in SoftUni.
+In this repo you can find all the tasks and projects I did during the Angular course at SoftUni.